 Be an Advocate

 Other times, it can mean advocating for your team to get the resources they need to do their work.
 In addition, you should focus on professional development opportunities for individuals within your team.
-Identify their strengths and weaknesses and find ways to build on the former and improve on the latter.
+Identify their strengths and weaknesses and find ways to build on and improve on the latter.

 Communicate